Other Names: Alecensa®

 - Scarring of the lungs that causes stiffness in the lungs and/or inflammation (swelling) of the lungs, which makes breathing difficult.
 You may have a dry cough or trouble breathing.

 - Severe muscle aching and weakness (lack of muscle strength)

 - Increase in creatine phosphokinase, which can sometimes be the result of muscle inflammation or damage.
 You may have muscle aching and/or cramping.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

-- Use sunscreen with SPF 50 or higher when you are outdoors even for a short time during treatment and for at least 7 days after treatment.
+- Use sunscreen and lip balm with SPF 50 or higher when you are outdoors even for a short time during treatment and for at least 7 days after treatment.
 Cover up when you are out in the sun.
-Wear wide-brimmed hats, long-sleeved shirts and pants.
-Keep your neck, chest, and back covered.
+Wear widebrimmed hats, long-sleeved shirts, and pants.

 How to Take Your Medication